cjcollins-com-au/dontceasar/README.md

 shown on screen also.

 **Prep.py** - *optional*.
 Creates the Plaintext.txt from any other text document, in this case I've used a text from Project Gutenberg as an example.
+Modify the source filename in the code here if needed.
-This simply moves everything to upper case just for ease of explanation in the other steps.
+This program simply moves everything to upper case just for ease of explanation in the other steps.  *Run first before other programs if you are creating new Plaintext.txt files*.

 ## The point of this & why not to use other ciphers...